1936 Catalan coup attempt

-The Catalan coup d'état attempt tried to take over power in autonomous Catalonia that was planned by the independentist party Estat Català.
-The conspirators intended to declare the total independence of Catalonia as a state that would be neutral in the Spanish Civil War and to marginalize all non-aligned political groupings, especially the anarchists.
-They counted on party militias and Catalan army and security units, which had been infiltrated by the Estat Català militants.
-The coup was planned in November, as the plotters assumed that the central Republican government, absorbed by the Battle of Madrid, could not take action.
-The plot failed because of the anarchist counteraction, which exposed the scheme and some of its leaders.
-In pre-emptive strike, the Generalitat services detained a few of the conspirators, and the others fled to France.
-Estat Català was sidelined, and CNT-FAI ensured its dominant position in Catalonia.
-The attempted coup remains an episode that is poorly researched and rather unknown.
-In historiography, it is discussed against the background of Catalan fascism.
+The Catalan coup d'etat was an unsuccessful takeover of power in autonomous Catalonia, planned by the independentist party Estat Català.
+The conspirators intended to declare the total independence of Catalonia as a state neutral in the Spanish Civil War, and to marginalize all non-aligned political groupings, especially the Anarchists.
+They counted on party militias and Catalan army and security units, infiltrated by the Estat Català militants.
+The coup was planned in November, as the plotters assumed that the central Republican government, absorbed by the battle of Madrid, would not be able to take action.
+The plot failed because of the Anarchist counter-action, which exposed the scheme and some of its leaders.
+In pre-emptive strike Generalitat services detained a few of the conspirators; the others fled to France.
+Estat Català was sidelined, while CNT-FAI ensured its dominant position in Catalonia.
+The attempted coup remains a poorly researched and rather unknown episode; in historiography it is discussed against the background of Catalan fascism.